Who needs life insurance and why?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 Life insurance ensures your family is protected financially if you die.
-Having a policy is important for anyone who has people who depend on them financially.

 According to a study conducted by LIMRA, 42% of American households would struggle financially if a wage earner died unexpectedly.
 [1]

-And a recent Poligygenius survey found that 49% of the sandwich generation (people with a parent age 65 or older who also are raising children or supporting adult children) doesn’t have life insurance to help financially support their loved ones after they die.
+And a recent Policygenius survey found that 49% of the sandwich generation (people with a parent age 65 or older who also are raising children or supporting adult children) doesn’t have life insurance to help financially support their loved ones after they die.

 Key takeaways